-Each year up to 70 distinguished international academic visitors who are already advanced in the learning of any subject taught predominately in the College of Business and Law (excluding the School of Law), College of Engineering and the College of Science are invited to the University of Canterbury.
+Each year up to 70 distinguished international academic visitors who are already advanced in the learning of any subject taught predominately in the UC Business School, Faculty of Engineering, Faculty of Science, and the Faculty of Health are invited to the University of Canterbury.

 Fellowships are normally for one to three months for the purpose of giving lectures to students of the University.
 Please see eligibility for further information about Erskine-eligible subjects.

-Each visiting Erskine fellow receives a grant-in-aid which takes account of up to two return airfares and a daily allowance towards living expenses.
-A visitor must be nominated by the department concerned and only distinguished academics in their field are approved for the programme.
+Each visiting Erskine fellow receives a grant-in-aid which takes account of up to two economy class return airfares and a daily allowance towards living expenses.
+A visitor must be nominated by the host school/department and only academics distinguished in their field are approved for the programme.
+Nomination forms can be found on UC's intranet site here (accessed by UC staff only)

-- Visiting Erskine Fellowships may be awarded to persons from overseas who speak the English language fluently and who are already advanced in the learning of any subject taught predominately in the Colleges of Business and Law (excluding the School of Law), Engineering or Science for the purpose of giving lectures in such subjects to students of the University.
-In making awards, preference shall be given to persons residing at the time in the British Commonwealth or the United States of America.
-Nominations of visitors of wide interest are encouraged.
+- Visiting Erskine Fellowships may be awarded to persons from overseas who speak the English language fluently and who are already advanced in the learning of any subject taught predominately in the UC Business School, Faculty of Engineering, Faculty of Science, or the Faculty of Health for the purpose of giving lectures in such subjects to students of the University.

-- A Visiting Erskine Fellow will receive a grant-in-aid which takes account of a return airfare by the most direct and economical route, accommodation with a pre-approved provider and a daily allowance towards living expenses.
+- A Visiting Erskine Fellow will receive a grant-in-aid which takes account of an economy class return airfare by the most direct and economical route, accommodation (either UC campus accommodation or private accommodation within Central Christchurch or walkign distance of the UC campus) and a daily allowance of NZ$100 per day towards living expenses.
 When appropriate, a second airfare will be offered for a spouse, partner or another immediate family member for a minimum visit, excluding travelling time, of 28 continuous nights during the period of the Fellowship proper.
 The person need not travel with the visitor in either direction.
 The University does not remit cash overseas for travel purposes or make cash reimbursements for visitors' travel.

 For all enquiries